Glossary of Terms

 If your organization is led by Indigenous people or another racial or ethnic group that reflects the student population you serve, please email us directly at K-12SchoolNetworkRFP@gatesfoundation.org to discuss MLO status.

-A Network for School Improvement (NSI) is defined as a group of secondary schools (focused on grades 9-12 for the purposes of this specific RFP) working both collectively and individually in partnership with a high-quality intermediary to use a continuous improvement process to improve outcomes for Black, Latino, and low-income students.
+A Network for School Improvement (NSI) is defined as a group of secondary schools (focused on grades 6-12) working both collectively and individually in partnership with a high-quality intermediary to use a continuous improvement process to improve outcomes for Black, Latino, and low-income students.
 To support the acceleration of learning and improvement, NSIs set a network aim, tackle problems of practice that are common across the network schools and track their progress using indicators that are predictive of student learning, graduation, and postsecondary success.

 - led by an intermediary skilled in: continuous improvement processes, data collection and data analysis from multiple sources, and developing school-level adult capacity to address the network problem and aim; and

 - facilitated by said intermediary to drive school and network improvements, surface learning within and across schools, and uncover meaningful variance as schools work to reach a specific and measurable aim.

 - Network is focused on addressing a problem of practice and reaching a measurable, time-bound aim that is shared by all network schools.
 An NSI’s aim is related to improving one or more predictive outcomes for Black, Latino, and low-income students.

 - Network comprises an intermediary and multiple school teams from one or more districts and/or Charter Management Organizations (CMO).

 - Network is structured to support school teams to reach their aim and build their capacity to use a continuous improvement process.

 - School teams are guided by a working theory, informed by research and practice, of how to reach the aim (e.g. logic model, network theory of action, or driver diagram).